-Reasons for appointment are rarely provided by the Sheriff and when they are, they can be generic in nature, such as 'the age of the child' or 'in the child's interests' 25.
+Reasons for appointment are rarely provided by the Sheriff and when they are, they can be generic in nature, such as 'the age of the child' or 'in the child's interests' 26.

-&lt;sup>25 McDairmid, C., Barry, M., Donnelly, Corson, S. The Role of the Safeguarder in the Children's Hearings System, published by Scottish Government September 2017
+26 McDairmid, C., Barry, M., Donnelly, Corson, S. The Role of the Safeguarder in the Children's Hearings System, published by Scottish Government September 2017